Malaysia detains Cambodia opposition leader amid return plan

 "We are not in the position to deport people and neither do we like doing that," he told reporters.
 "We are a pro-democracy government.
 We follow things very closely but at the same time, we cannot interfere with what happens in other countries."

-The opposition politicians, led by party leader Sam Rainsy, have planned to return home on Saturday with followers to spark a popular movement to oust long-serving Prime Minister Hun Sen, an autocratic leader who has clamped down on his opponents.
-Their bid hit a roadblock after Thailand blocked them from transiting through the country.
+The opposition politicians, led by party leader Sam Rainsy, have planned to return home on Saturday.

+In Paris, where he lives in exile, Sam Rainsy said that Mu Sochua had traveled to Kuala Lumpur for an agreed meeting with Saifuddin.
+He described her arrest as strange and voiced confidence she would be released soon.

+"It means that Hun Sen is very afraid and he is doing what he can to block our entry," he told The Associated Press.
+He spoke just before leaving to the airport for his planned flight to Bangkok despite Thailand's blockade, vowing not to be cowed.

+"I am determined.
+I have been waiting for a long time ...
+I think this is the most favorable circumstances because the Cambodian people really want a change," he said.
+He said his party has to lead "this fight for freedom and I'm sure that there are many friends all over the world who will help us in our rightful battle."

-Human Rights Watch slammed Mu Sochua's arrest as "absolutely ludicrous and unacceptable."
+Human Rights Watch slammed Mu Sochua's arrest as "absolutely ludicrous and unacceptable," and called for her release.

-"She's done nothing wrong and should be immediately released and allowed to undertake the consultations she planned with the Malaysia government and civil society groups," said its Asia deputy director Phil Robertson.
-"Malaysia should stand up to Cambodia's bullying of its regional neighbors and refuse to do Phnom Penh's dirty work in cracking down against the CNRP exiles."
+"Malaysia should stand up to Cambodia's bullying of its regional neighbors and refuse to do Phnom Penh's dirty work in cracking down against the CNRP exiles," said its Asia deputy director Phil Robertson.

 The party was dissolved by court order in late 2017, allowing Hun Sen's ruling Cambodian People's Party to sweep a 2018 general election.
 Cambodian courts are widely considered to be under the influence of the government, which employs the law to harass its opponents.